 Diving development further supports this through the provision of short courses including a comprehensive range of rescue skills some of which (Oxygen Administration and Practical Rescue Management) are an integral part of Diver Training.

 BSAC’s Safe Diving guide supports divers in safe diving practices; it also helps to enhance the Diver Training Programme.
+Divers can also read our safety blogs to get a deeper understanding of specific safe diving subjects.

 Within the UK there are a number of ways where All Diving Associations, UK based (BSAC, SAA & SSAC) and US based commercial operations (PADI, SSI, TDI, IANTD), and related rescue agencies (Maritime and Coastguard Agency (MCA), Royal National Lifeboat Institution (RNLI), Health and Safety Executive (HSE), DDRC (DDRC Healthcare) meet to discuss diving safety and develop and promote initiatives to improve the safety of the sport.